GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

-# The Derivation of the RoboTorq from Physical Units: Robonomic Torq Theory
+# The Derivation of the RoboTorq from SI Units: Robonomic Torq Theory
 _A Foundational Model of Robotic Economics_

 Jonathan Clark, Copyright 2025